Skip to contentSkip to footer

 Data

 The Data tab will list all the values stores in an elements dataset.
 Values will automatically wrap over multiple lines if they become too long.
-You can also add new items or delete them here as well.
+You can also add new items or delete them.

 A11y